Hello, dear employers!

 So, let's understand in more detail!

-- Are German employers allowed to employ refugees from Ukraine?
+- Are Swedish employers allowed to employ refugees from Ukraine?

-The German government offers a temporary protection visa to all refugees from the Ukraine that operates as a residence permit.
-By default statutory provisions the work permit is not automatically granted together with the residence permit.
-However, the Federal Government has instructed the immigration authorities always to issue a work permit for Ukrainian refugees in connection with a temporary protection visa without needing a specific job offer.
+The Swedish government offers a temporary residence permit to all refugees from Ukraine, also called temporary protection visa (Sw. uppehållstillstånd enligt massflyktsdirektivet).
+By default statutory provisions a work permit is not automatically granted together with a residence permit.
+However, the temporary protection visa operates as a residence permit as well as a work permit for Ukrainian refugees, without the need for a specific job offer.

-The work permit issued under the temporary protection visa is generally not limited to certain areas of work or dependent on the remuneration level as would be the case under the default statutory provisions.
-However special professional access requirements (e.g. a license to practice medicine) need to be complied with.
+The temporary protection visa is generally not limited to certain areas of work or dependent on the remuneration level as would be the case under the default statutory provisions.
+However, special professional requirements (e.g. a license to practice medicine) must be complied with.

 2. Is there a possibility to employ refugees before they receive a visa?